David and Lili's World Tour

 January 2005 - World Social Forum, Porto Alegre

 My translation assignment was the press room.
-I sat in a little booth while reporters in the audience listened on hand-held radios.
+I sat in a little booth listening to Portuguese and speaking in English, while reporters listened on hand-held radios.
 It was an enormous and fulfilling challenge.

 As a volunteer, I received free housing with a wonderful family, plus bus and food coupons.
 I translated for government ministers (including Marina Silva), representatives from indigenous tribes, representatives from the Iraqi resistance (who countered mainstream media deceptions, and explained why the Iraqi people will resist the "imperialist invaders" to the end), and more.
 There were talks on African hunger.
 There was a talk on child prostitution and modern-day slavery.
 The last session was about alternatives to corporate media, such as community radio and new Internet technologies built by people for people (similar in a sense to Linux, which successfully competes with Microsoft Windows).